cibinmathew/ranger-awesome/README.md

   - [Dracula](https://github.com/dracula/ranger)

 ## Hacks
-  - [exit to ranger's last visited directory](https://rotadev.com/how-to-exit-the-ranger-file-explorer-back-to-command-prompt-but-keep-the-current-directory-super-user/) how to exit the ranger file explorer back to command prompt but keep the current directory super user
+  - [exit to ranger's last visited directory](https://rotadev.com/how-to-exit-the-ranger-file-explorer-back-to-command-prompt-but-keep-the-current-directory-super-user/) how to exit the ranger file explorer back to command prompt but keep the current directory

 ## Motivation
 Inspired by the various awesome list collections for various tools.